 - Speakers must begin their remarks by stating their name and affiliation.
 TV cameras will only record speakers who face the committee.

 - All attendees must be seated.
-No one will be admitted to the Winter Chambers once capacity is reached.
-(Official capacity, per Fire Marshall, is 180).
+No one will be admitted to the School Committee Chambers once capacity is reached.
+(Official capacity, per Fire Marshall, is 202 people).

 - Anyone who wishes to record or photograph the meeting must first notify the Chair, who will then inform the public (per Massachusetts Open Meeting Law, July 2010).
 Such audio or video recording may not interfere with the meeting.